karthik/ddd/02-a-tradeoffs.md

 # Tradeoffs in documenting your dataset

-There is a balance between providing the right amount of data documentation.
+There is a balance in providing the right amount of data documentation.
 Too much is overwhelming.
 Too little means you don't know anything.
 For example, too much could be a folder with dozens of data files and several papers written on the topic; it's hard to know where to start.
 To little could be a lone `csv` file in a folder with no other information; this does not tell us what the data contains, or why it was collected.
 A good balance between the two extremes is to provide a README file that provides a human-friendly description of the data and variables.

-But there are other features to think about as well, such as the data licenses, any tidying scripts, and whether data can be made machine readable.
+Other important features include data licenses, raw data, tidying scripts, machine readable metadata.
+It can be hard to know where to start.

 There is no standard way to discuss the process of developing and creating the data and context.
 To help frame discussion around data documenting and reusability we can think of data reuse falling on a **da**ta **re**use **co**ntinuum, the DARECO.
 The DARECO has two axes: Effort to prepare, and Ease of understanding.
 We can then place particular datasets on the graph (see Figure 1.) to indicate the ease of understanding and preparation.